 Use Windex on your exhaust fans and range hoods in your kitchen, suggests Diana Rodriguez-Zaba, president of ServiceMaster Restoration by Zaba, a cleaning company in Chicago.

 Rodriguez-Zaba suggests spraying Windex on the surfaces and letting it stand for 5-10 minutes, then wiping it clean and rinsing with water to remove any remaining chemical residue.

 7. Shine and Clean Doorknobs

-The slight amount of ammonia in Windex can disinfect germy doorknobs, something we are all hyper aware of in these pandemic days.
-And it can also get clean up smudges and bring some shine to the doorknobs throughout your house.
+The slight amount of ammonia in Windex can disinfect doorknobs, something we are all hyper aware of these days.
+And it can also clean up smudges and bring some shine to the doorknobs throughout your house.

-It works well for red wine, tomato sauce, ketchup and more, says Jen Stark, founder of Happy DIY Home, a gardening and home improvement blog.
+It works well for red wine, tomato sauce, ketchup and more, said Jen Stark, founder of Happy DIY Home, a gardening and home improvement blog.

 “You can lightly spray the stain with Windex and let it sit for 15 minutes, as long as the clothing item isn’t a delicate silk,” Stark said.
 “Get a clean cloth and blot at the stain before rinsing it in cold water.”